 Topic #3: Predictive Models with Text Data (20-25 minutes)

-Once text statements are cleaned and (possibly) coded, one can include those tokens in a statistical model or for prediction.
+Once text statements are cleaned and dummy-coded (i.e. reduced to binary representations), one can include those tokens in a statistical model or for prediction.
 As these tokens are categorical-type variables, they can be included as-is in any machine learning prediction algorithm, such as random forests (Breiman, 2001) or gradient boosted trees (Hastie, Tibshirani, and Friedman, 2009).
 These models can be used to predict outcomes, such as online ratings or engagement scores on a questionnaire.
 One could then estimate the engagement ratings of people with only text statements and, consequently, obtain an aggregate view of the engagement of an organization.

 Alternatively, specialized methods and R packages exist that can build models explicitly around the structure of text, such as keyword analysis (using RKEA, Feinerer and Hornik, 2015) or latent semantic analysis (using lsa, Wild, 2015).
 Keyword analysis can predict keywords of future text by building a model given author-assigned keywords as well as text in which those keywords may appear.
 Latent semantic analysis is designed to extract latent variables from text sources where pairs or sets of words appear with various degrees of frequency.
 One could think of a latent semantic analysis as a textual equivalent to a principle components analysis where the variables are the terms or tokens and the dimensions are formed from a combination of similar terms.
 This analysis can serve as an approximation to a term document matrix and capture similarities across words that might be missed by simple stemming procedures.